artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 This upgrade method will work with Vagrant machines, but also with cloud based virtual machines, or phisical servers.

-1. Connect to your Vagrant machine or server
+#.
+Connect to your Vagrant machine or server

     .. code:: bash

       vagrant ssh # Or ssh <your user>@<host>

-2. Remove ElasticSearch 1.7 as explained in <TODO: link to previous commands>
+#.
+Remove Elasticsearch 1.7 as explained in <TODO: link to previous commands>

-3. Install Ansible
+#.
+Install Ansible

     .. code:: bash

       sudo pip install ansible

-4. Checkout the deployment repo:
+#.
+Checkout the deployment repo:

    .. code:: bash

       git clone https://github.com/artefactual/deploy-pub.git

-5. Go into the appropiate playbook folder, and install the needed roles
+#.
+Go into the appropiate playbook folder, and install the needed roles

    .. _ubuntu-16.04: